 Continued funding to support ongoing historic preservation and restoration project assists our board of directors in their collective role as stewards.

-The creation of highly anticipated and well attended events and programs – History Hunters Youth Reporter Program, The Good Raised Up, Junteenth Family Festival – stimulate visitorship.
+The creation of highly anticipated and well attended events and programs – History Hunters Youth Reporter Program, The Good Raised Up, Junteenth Festival Celebration – stimulate visitorship.
 The future is bright!

 The Johnson House was built by John Johnson, son of a Dutch immigrant, for his son John Johnson Jr., as a wedding present in 1768.
 The Johnson family, Quakers, farmed the land and ran a thriving tannery business on their property.
 Stories that encompass the injustices of slavery and the perils of war; religious freedom, activism and human rights; political intrigue and ideological differences; and decency and compassion have unfolded within the walls of the Johnson House since its inception, and has been carefully interpreted and preserved to educate and inform today.
 From its beginnings as a manor house set in a bucolic agrarian community in the 1700’s owned by enlightened religious devotees, to its role as a pivotal station along the Underground Railroad in the 1800’s, and its current position as a historic preservation and educational institution in the 1900’s to current day, the Johnson House continues to symbolize freedom and civil liberties while championing the importance of community.
 Read More>>